-A shortfall in this context is when a car insurance payout is less than the amount needed to settle the remaining finance.
-If in the event of an insurance write off the settlement is equal to or more than the finance still owed, you will not need to claim on your GAP insurance policy because your car insurance has sufficiently covered you.
+As a vehicle ages and its mileage accumulates, the value of the vehicle will decrease.
+This is called depreciation.
+If your car is stolen or written off in an accident, standard insurance policies will only cover the value of the car at the point of the incident, leaving you to make up the shortfall.
+A shortfall in this context is when a car insurance pay-out is less than the amount needed to settle the remaining finance.
+If in the event of an insurance write-off the settlement is equal to or more than the finance still owed, you will not need to claim on your GAP insurance policy because your car insurance has sufficiently covered you.

 The amount of shortfall can differ because some cars depreciate more quickly than others.
 If you pay a large deposit for a vehicle when you finance it, you may not require GAP insurance.
 This will depend on the condition of the vehicle, which could make the amount of finance that you owe on the vehicle significantly lower than the value of the car.

 GAP differs from RTI GAP insurance because RTI will cover you for the difference between the remaining finance and the original sales invoice price of the vehicle.
 Find out more about the benefits of RTI GAP insurance on our dedicated RTI GAP glossary page.

 An example of how GAP Insurance works is shown below: